norskeld/sx/.github/ISSUE_TEMPLATE/performance-issue.md

 ---
-name: Bug report
+name: Performance issue
-about: Create a report to help me improve :)
+about: Create a report about performance issues
-title: "[BUG]"
+title: "[PERF]"
-labels: bug
+labels: perf
 assignees: arcdelta

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is (e.g. slow re-rendering in Terminal.app).

 **To Reproduce**
 Steps to reproduce the behavior.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
-Add screenshots to help explain your problem.
+Add screenshots and/or GIFs to help explain your problem.

 **System information**
  - OS: [e.g. macOS Catalina 10.15.4]